hrithikthakur/snapfix/landing/docs/WAITLIST.md

 ## Questions?

-If you have questions about the waitlist or SnapFix, please email us at flickfix100@gmail.com
+If you have questions about the waitlist or flickfix, please email us at flickfix100@gmail.com